tim-hardcastle/Pipefish/docs/README.md

 ## Contents of the `docs` folder

+* [The Charm hub](https://github.com/tim-hardcastle/Charm/blob/main/docs/the-charm-hub.md).
+A guide to the development front-end.
 * [Charm: a high-level view](https://github.com/tim-hardcastle/Charm/blob/main/docs/charm-a-high-level-view.md).
 This explains the goals and design principles of the language.
 * [Style guide](https://github.com/tim-hardcastle/Charm/blob/main/docs/style-guide.md).
 This gives best practices for the style in which one should write Charm code.
 * [Writing an adventure game in Charm](https://github.com/tim-hardcastle/Charm/blob/main/docs/writing-an-adventure-game-in-charm.md).
 A tutorial.